microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 2. Make sure you have imported the MRTK packages (we recommend both Foundation and Examples, though Examples is not required) following [the steps above](#import-mrtk-packages-into-your-unity-project).

-3. Configure your first Mixed Reality Toolkit scene

-The toolkit has been designed so that there is just one object that is mandatory in your scene.
-This is there to provide the core configuration and runtime for the Mixed Reality Toolkit.

-Configuring your scene is extremely simple by simply selecting the following from the Editor menu:
-> Mixed Reality Toolkit -> Add to Scene and Configure
+3. From the menu bar, select Mixed Reality Toolkit -> Add to Scene and Configure

 ![](../External/ReadMeImages/MRTK_ConfigureScene.png)

-You will see a prompt like this:
+4. You will see a prompt like this:

 ![](../External/ReadMeImages/MRTK_ConfigureDialog.png)

 Click "OK".

-You will then be prompted to choose an MRTK Configuration profile.
-Select "DefaultMixedRealityToolkitConfigurationProfile".
+5. You will then be prompted to choose an MRTK Configuration profile.
+Double click "DefaultMixedRealityToolkitConfigurationProfile".

 ![](../External/ReadMeImages/MRTK_SelectConfigurationDialog.png)

-Once this completes, you will see the following in your Scene hierarchy:
+You will then see the following in your Scene hierarchy:

 ![](../External/ReadMeImages/MRTK_SceneSetup.png)